TirexSG/TirexSG/README.md

 Mobile Developer
 ----------------

 I've been programming for two years, and in the past year, I have developed a strong passion for mobile development, particularly Kotlin.
-I am focused on enhancing my skills every day, with the goal of mastering Android and iOS application development.
+I am focused on enhancing my skills every day, with the goal of mastering Android application development.
 My experience in competitive gaming has also enhanced my problem-solving abilities and teamwork skills.

 * 🌍  I'm based in Málaga, Spain
 * ✉️  You can contact me at [sergiogdas@gmail.com](mailto:sergiogdas@gmail.com)